sync-different/alt-core/README.md

 ```

 ## License
 Distributed under the AGPL v3 License.
-See ``LICENSE.md`` for more information.
+See ``LICENSE`` file for more information.